STU44003 – Data Analytics

 • Analysis of Categorical Data

-• Concepts of the Information Theory, Entropy, Mutual Information, Conditional Entropy, and Information Gain
+• Concepts of Information Theory, Entropy, Mutual Information, Conditional Entropy, and Information Gain

 • Overfitting and the corresponding techniques to avoid overfitting (Cross Validation, Bagging, Boosting, Random Forest, …)